pishoyg/coptic/README.md

    - The possibility to sync notes selectively.
 (See the note about exporting accurate timestamps below.)

+1. **Fix the model sync issues.**

+   In the current design, updating the CSS of a deck doesn't get reflected when the package is imported.
+The notes retain the old CSS.

+   Changing the model ID results in synchronization difficulties due to the note type having changed.

 ### Content TODO's

+1. **Dope Marcion's data into KELLIA's dictionary.** (50+ hours)

 1. **Prettify and expand the flashcards from [KELLIA]( https://coptic-dictionary.org/).** (7-8 hours)

+   1. Group `geo`s by `orth` and `gram_grp`.
+   1. Eliminate successive lines between senses.

    More or less, your outcome should resemble the search results page on [coptic-dictionary.org](https://coptic-dictionary.org/).